-'''

-1 TODO: Better example
+''' TODO: Better example

-2

-3 multi a(Any $x where { $x > 0 }) { 'Constraint' }
+multi a(Any $x where { $x > 0 }) { 'Constraint' }

-4 multi a(Int $x) { 'Nominal type' }
+multi a(Int $x) { 'Nominal type' }

-5

-6 say a(3), 'wins'; # says Nominal type wins
+say a(3), 'wins'; # says Nominal type wins '''

-'''

 This restriction allows a clever compiler optimization: it can sort all candidates by narrowness once to find the candidate with the best matching signature by examining nominal type constraints.
 These are far cheaper to check than constraint checks.
-Constraint checking occurs next, and only if the constraint check of the narrowest candidate fails, other candidates are tried that are lass narrow by nominal type.
+Constraint checking occurs next, then the compiler considers the nominal types of candidates.